 Another slide in tech drags US stock market lower

-Video game store chain GameStop sank 7 percent after reporting lower sales and income than investors were expecting.
-GameStop will also close 2 percent of its stores.
+Video game store operator GameStop sank 8 percent after reporting lower sales and income than investors were expecting.

-The Standard & Poor's 500 index fell seven points, or 0.4 percent, to 1,844 as of midday Thursday.
+The Standard & Poor’s 500 index fell seven points, or 0.4 percent, to 1,844 in the first few minutes of trading Thursday.
 The index turned negative for the year.

-Bond prices rose.
-The yield on the 10-year Treasury note fell to 2.69 percent.
+The yield on the 10-year Treasury note held steady at 2.69 percent.